Smithtown's Historic Day for 9-11

 For the first time in school history, Smithtown High School East and West junior varsity field hockey teams came together and hosted a Red, White and Blue-themed scrimmage to honor and remember the lives lost on 9/11.

-The scrimmage held the day after that faithful day, on Sept.
-12 at High School West.
-The game was led by High School West coach Sawyer Kessler and High School East coach, Katelyn DiDonato.
+The scrimmage was held on Sept.
+12 at High School West and led by High School West coach Sawyer Kessler and High School East coach Katelyn DiDonato.

 "It was great having them play each other and come together," Kessler said.
 "The girls loved it!"

-On 9-11 at High School East, Bill Coderre, a social studies and leadership teacher and Commander of the American Legion Post 833, hosted the ceremony which took place outside by the “Survivor Tree” which was planted years ago in memory of those lost during that tragic day.
+On 9/11 at High School East, Bill Coderre, a social studies and leadership teacher and Commander of American Legion Post 833, hosted the ceremony by the “Survivor Tree” planted years ago in memory of those lost.
 Superintendent Mark Secaur reflected on the “level of unity” the country shared 24 years ago, “a day where all gave some and some gave all.”
-Principal Paul McNeil told the crowd “Today we stand together united…we remember the lives lost and the families changed forever.”
-A commemorative wreath was placed by leadership students, and the somber ceremony was culminated by “The Star-Spangled Banner,” sung by students, Jaden Robinson, Madeline Tegano and Casey Wilkinson.
+A commemorative wreath was placed by leadership students, and the ceremony concluded with “The Star-Spangled Banner,” sung by students Jaden Robinson, Madeline Tegano, and Casey Wilkinson.

 Organizations Included in this History